cobuildlab/cobuildlab-web/src/pages/blog/cobuild-lab-teams-up-with-gurupia.md

 We help entrepreneurs and industry experts to transform ideas into Web and Mobile Software Products. <br> </br>

-Since day one, our technique is focused on early results and transparent communication. <br> </br>
+From day one,  our technique is focused on early results and transparent communication. <br> </br>

 Follow us on Instagram <a target="_blank" href="https://www.instagram.com/cobuildlab/"> @cobuildlab </a>